gsl-lite/gsl-lite/README.md

+not_null<>: Allows implicit conversion to underlying type owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for span<>: Disallows construction from a C-array of incompatible type (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) span<>: Disallows construction from a std::array of incompatible type (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) span<>: Terminates construction from a nullptr and a non-zero size span<>: Terminates construction from two pointers in the wrong order span<>: Terminates construction from a null pointer and a non-zero size span<>: Terminates construction from a C-array with size exceeding array length span<>: Allows default construction span<>: Allows construction from a nullptr and a zero size span<>: Allows construction from two pointers span<>: Allows construction from a non-null pointer and a size span<>: Allows construction from a any pointer and a zero size span<>: Allows construction from a C-array span<>: Allows construction from a C-array with size span<>: Allows construction from a std::array<>
+span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another view of the same type span<>: Allows assignment from another view of the same type span<>: Allows forward iteration span<>: Allows const forward iteration span<>: Allows reverse iteration span<>: Allows const reverse iteration span<>: Allows conversion to bool (true if non-empty) span<>: Allows element access via array indexing span<>: Allows element access via at() span<>: Allows element access via data() span<>: Allows to compare equal to another view of the same type span<>: Allows to compare unequal to another view of the same type span<>: Allows to compare less than another view of the same type span<>: Allows to compare less than or equal to another view of the same type span<>: Allows to compare greater than another view of the same type span<>: Allows to compare greater than or equal to another view of the same type span<>: Allows to test for empty view via empty(), empty case span<>: Allows to test for empty view via empty(), non-empty case span<>: Allows to obtain number of elements via size() span<>: Allows to obtain number of elements via length() span<>: Allows to obtain number of elements via used_length() span<>: Allows to obtain number of bytes via bytes() span<>: Allows to obtain number of bytes via used_bytes() span<>: Allows to swap with another view of the same type span<>: Allows to view the elements as read-only bytes span<>: Allows to view and change the elements as writable bytes span<>: Allows to view the elements as a view of another type span<>: Allows to change the elements from a view of another type span<>: Allows building from two pointers span<>: Allows building from a non-null pointer and a size span<>: Allows building from a C-array span<>: Allows building from a std::array<>
-not_null<>: Allows implicit conversion to underlying type owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for string_view<>: Disallows construction of a string_view from a const C-string and size (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) string_view<>: ToDo: Disallows construction of a string_view from a const std::string (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) string_view<>: Allows to create a string_view from a non-const C-string and size string_view<>: Allows to create a string_view from a non-const C-array string_view<>: Allows to create a string_view from a non-const std::array string_view<>: Allows to create a string_view from a non-const std::vector string_view<>: ToDo: Allows to create a string_view from a non-const std::string string_view<>: Allows to create a cstring_view from a const C-string and size string_view<>: Allows to create a cstring_view from a const C-array string_view<>: Allows to create a cstring_view from a const std::array string_view<>: Allows to create a cstring_view from a const std::vector string_view<>: Allows to create a cstring_view from a const std::string string_view<>: Allows to create a cstring_view from a non-const C-string and size string_view<>: Allows to create a cstring_view from a non-const C-array string_view<>: Allows to create a cstring_view from a non-const std::array string_view<>: Allows to create a cstring_view from a non-const std::vector string_view<>: Allows to create a cstring_view from a non-const std::string string_view<>: Allows to create a wstring_view from a non-const C-string and size string_view<>: Allows to create a wstring_view from a non-const C-array string_view<>: Allows to create a wstring_view from a non-const std::array string_view<>: Allows to create a wstring_view from a non-const std::vector string_view<>: Allows to create a cwstring_view from a non-const C-string and size string_view<>: Allows to create a cwstring_view from a non-const C-array string_view<>: Allows to create a cwstring_view from a non-const std::array string_view<>: Allows to create a cwstring_view from a non-const std::vector string_view<>: Allows to create a cwstring_view from a const C-string and size string_view<>: Allows to create a cwstring_view from a const C-array string_view<>: Allows to create a cwstring_view from a const std::array string_view<>: Allows to create a cwstring_view from a const std::vector string_view<>: Allows to explicitly convert from string_view to std::string string_view<>: Allows to explicitly convert from cstring_view to std::string string_view<>: Allows to explicitly convert from wstring_view to std::wstring string_view<>: Allows to explicitly convert from cwstring_view to std::wstring ensure_z(): Disallows to build a string_view from a const C-string ensure_z(): Disallows to build a wstring_view from a const wide C-string ensure_z(): Allows to build a string_view from a non-const C-string ensure_z(): Allows to build a cstring_view from a non-const C-string ensure_z(): Allows to build a cstring_view from a const C-string ensure_z(): Allows to build a wstring_view from a non-const wide C-string ensure_z(): Allows to build a cwstring_view from a non-const wide C-string ensure_z(): Allows to build a cwstring_view from a const wide C-string ensure_z(): Allows to specify ultimate location of the sentinel and ensure its presence
+span<>: Allows building from a container (std::vector<>) string_span<>: Disallows construction of a string_span from a const C-string and size (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) string_span<>: ToDo: Disallows construction of a string_span from a const std::string (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) string_span<>: Allows to create a string_span from a non-const C-string and size string_span<>: Allows to create a string_span from a non-const C-array string_span<>: Allows to create a string_span from a non-const std::array string_span<>: Allows to create a string_span from a non-const std::vector string_span<>: ToDo: Allows to create a string_span from a non-const std::string string_span<>: Allows to create a cstring_span from a const C-string and size string_span<>: Allows to create a cstring_span from a const C-array string_span<>: Allows to create a cstring_span from a const std::array string_span<>: Allows to create a cstring_span from a const std::vector string_span<>: Allows to create a cstring_span from a const std::string string_span<>: Allows to create a cstring_span from a non-const C-string and size string_span<>: Allows to create a cstring_span from a non-const C-array string_span<>: Allows to create a cstring_span from a non-const std::array string_span<>: Allows to create a cstring_span from a non-const std::vector string_span<>: Allows to create a cstring_span from a non-const std::string string_span<>: Allows to create a wstring_span from a non-const C-string and size string_span<>: Allows to create a wstring_span from a non-const C-array string_span<>: Allows to create a wstring_span from a non-const std::array string_span<>: Allows to create a wstring_span from a non-const std::vector string_span<>: Allows to create a cwstring_span from a non-const C-string and size string_span<>: Allows to create a cwstring_span from a non-const C-array string_span<>: Allows to create a cwstring_span from a non-const std::array string_span<>: Allows to create a cwstring_span from a non-const std::vector string_span<>: Allows to create a cwstring_span from a const C-string and size string_span<>: Allows to create a cwstring_span from a const C-array string_span<>: Allows to create a cwstring_span from a const std::array string_span<>: Allows to create a cwstring_span from a const std::vector string_span<>: Allows to explicitly convert from string_span to std::string string_span<>: Allows to explicitly convert from cstring_span to std::string string_span<>: Allows to explicitly convert from wstring_span to std::wstring string_span<>: Allows to explicitly convert from cwstring_span to std::wstring ensure_z(): Disallows to build a string_span from a const C-string ensure_z(): Disallows to build a wstring_span from a const wide C-string ensure_z(): Allows to build a string_span from a non-const C-string ensure_z(): Allows to build a cstring_span from a non-const C-string ensure_z(): Allows to build a cstring_span from a const C-string ensure_z(): Allows to build a wstring_span from a non-const wide C-string ensure_z(): Allows to build a cwstring_span from a non-const wide C-string ensure_z(): Allows to build a cwstring_span from a const wide C-string ensure_z(): Allows to specify ultimate location of the sentinel and ensure its presence
 finally: Allows lambda to run
 finally: Allows function with bind